-- 2. Federal Law: Preemption.
-Subsection (a) states a rule that would apply in any event under federal law.
-If federal law invalidates a state contract law rule or contract term, federal law controls.
+2. Federal Law: Preemption.
+Subsection (a) restates a rule that would apply in any event under federal law.
+If federal law invalidates a state contract law or contract term, federal law controls.
 See, e.g., Everex Systems, Inc. v.
 Cadtrak Corp., 89 F.3d 673 (9th Cir.
 1996) (patent license not transferable); Harris v.
 Emus Records Corp., 734 F.2d 1329 (9th Cir.
 1984) (copyright license not transferable); SOS, Inc. v.
 Payday, Inc., 886 F.2d 1084 (9th Cir.
 1989).
-A contract term that varies the effect of a rule whose effect between the parties cannot be varied by agreement under the Copyright Act is unenforceable.
-Subsection (a) refers to preemption, but other doctrines grounded in federal law may preclude enforcement of some contract terms in some cases.
+Subsection (a) refers to preemption, but doctrines grounded in copyright misuse and other federal law may preclude enforcement of some contract terms in some cases.
 Except for rules that directly regulate specific contract terms, no general preemption of contracting arises under copyright or patent law.
 See National Car Rental System, Inc. v.
-Computer Associates Int'l, Inc., 991 F.2d 426 (8th Cir.
+Computer Associates Int'l, Inc., 991 F2d 426 (8th Cir.
 1993); ProCD Inc. v.
 Zeidenberg, 86 F.3d 1447 (7th Cir.
 1996).
 Case law will continue to develop in this area.
-As state law, this Act does not define whether or when federal preemption may occur. - 3.
-Public Policy Invalidation.
+As state law, this Act does not address that issue.
+No effort is or feasibly can be made in this Act to define whether or to what extent preemption may occur.

+3. Public Policy Invalidation.
 Contract terms may be unenforceable because of federal preemption under subsection (a) of this section or because they are unconscionable under section 111.
-In addition, subsection (b) sets out the legal principle that terms may be unenforceable if they violate a fundamental public policy that clearly overrides the policy favoring enforcement of private transactions as between the parties.
+In addition, subsection (b) sets out the legal principle that, in certain circumstances, terms may be unenforceable because they violate a fundamental public policy that clearly overrides the policy favoring enforcement of private transactions as between the parties.
 The principle that courts may invalidate a term of a contract on public policy grounds is recognized at common law and in the Restatement (Second) of Contracts § 178 et. seq.
 See, e.g., Livingston v.
 Tapscott, 585 So.
 2d 839 (Ala.
 1991); Occidental Sav. & Loan Ass'n v.
 Venco Partnership, 293 N.W.2d 843 (Neb.
 1980).